Hydroelectric Power Plant

-There is an impulse turbine that is used for large heads and reaction turbines that are used for medium and low heads.
+An impulse turbine is used for large heads, and reaction turbines are used for medium and low heads.

 It is mounted in the powerhouse and mechanically coupled to the turbine shaft.
 It rotates when the turbine blades are rotated to generate electricity.
 Then we use transformers to step up this electricity for transmission purposes.

-It is connected to the outlet of the turbine to allow it to be placed over the tailrace level.
+It is connected to the turbine’s outlet to allow it to be placed over the tailrace level.
 It is used to exchange the kinetic energy of the water into pressure energy into the atmosphere.

 It is a waterway (path) used to lead the water discharged from the turbine to the river.